petaverse-cloud/pv-docs-site/docs/petority/5_pets/1_view-heart-rate.md

 title: View Pet's Heart Rate
 ---

-# How to View Your Pet's Heart Rate on Wagguracy
+# How to View Your Pet's Heart Rate on WAGGURACY
 PHAST 1's heart rate monitoring feature allows you to keep a close eye on your pet's heart rate, providing valuable insights into their health and well-being.

-Here's a brief guide on how to check your pet's heart rate using Wagguracy:
+Here's a brief guide on how to check your pet's heart rate using WAGGURACY:

-1. Open the Wagguracy App:
+1. Open the WAGGURACY App:

-	Start by downloading and installing the Wagguracy app on your smartphone, then log in to your account.
+	Start by downloading and installing the WAGGURACY app on your smartphone, then log in to your account.
 2. Select Your Pet:

 	Within the app, navigate to your list of registered pets.